Muzan67/restaurateur/README.md

 1. Run `npm i` to install all the packages.
 2. `npm start` runs the app in development mode.
 3. `npm run build` creates a build directory with a production build of your app.
-4. Your app is ready to be deployed!
+4. `npm run develop` Your app is ready to be deployed!

 ## Usage

 1. When the user is NOT logged in, there are only two options on the navigation bar.
 Users who have not signed up need to register their name, email, and password to log in.
 Users who have signed up before can choose to log in directly.
 2. When a user is logged in, they are presented with options on the navigation bar, each featuring Certifications, Permits, Posters, Contact and logout.
 3. When a navigation title is clicked, the user is presented with the corresponding section below the navigation without the page reloading.
 4. User can use the navigation bar to navigate through different sections for their actual needs.
 5. Once user enter each section, they can see the credentials required to open a restaurant under different categories.
 6. When a user clicks on 📖 document icon, the page will link to the download page for the material they actually need.
 7. When a user clicks on arrow icon, the page will link to the page for more information.